Yipit/elasticfun/README.md

 Also, I strongly suggest you to start your proposed feature or bug fix by writing the tests.
-It will certainly decrease the complexity of the actual and thus improve it's quality.
+It will certainly decrease the complexity of the actual code and thus improve it's quality.